dart-lang/dart-pad/doc/CODE_STYLE.md

 ## Names of libraries

-Names of libraries that should not be referenced outside of their containing folders, start with `_`.
+Names of folders and libraries that should not be referenced outside of their containing folders, start with `_`.